KentPhan/KPEngine_GameEngine/ReadMes/readmeFINAL.txt

 Create function, and a bit into that.
 - I added additional BitArray functions to help me found in BitArray.cpp outside of the spec.
+- I added Guard Banding to my Fixed Heap Allocator.
+Code can be found in "KPFixedHeapManager.cpp"(Like line 81) and "KPFixedHeapManager.h"

 -------------------------------------------------------------------------------------
 Flaws :